The Latest: Lawyer blasts charges in toddler’s cruise death

-SAN JUAN, Puerto Rico (AP) - The Latest on charges filed in the death of an Indiana girl who fell from a cruise ship (all times local):
+SAN JUAN, Puerto Rico (AP) - The Latest on charges filed in the death of a 2-year-old girl who fell from a cruise ship (all times local):

 10:25 a.m.

-An attorney for the Indiana family of an 18-month-old girl who fell to her death from a cruise ship says Puerto Rican prosecutors’ decision to charge her grandfather with negligent homicide is “pouring salt” on the family’s wounds.
+An attorney for the Indiana family of 2-year-old girl who fell to her death from a cruise ship says Puerto Rican prosecutors’ decision to charge her grandfather with negligent homicide is “pouring salt” on the family’s wounds.

 A judge in Puerto Rico on Monday ordered the arrest of Salvatore Anello after prosecutors submitted evidence saying that Chloe Wiegand fell from the ship in July when Anello raised her up to an open window.